lilblupig/fte-calc/testing.md

 **Intent** - a navbar which collapses to hamburger on mobile.

-* All links are valid and link to the appropriate page.
+* All links are valid and link to the appropriate page/section.
-* Logo alt displays on hover (added title attribute).
+* Toggle effects display correctly where relevant.
 * Hover effect occurs correctly for each navigation section.
-* Active class is applied correctly for current page.
 * Resize to mobile/tablet and check that navigation bar collapses to hamburger.
 * Expand hamburger menu and check all sections present, and displaying correctly.

-**Result** - `Text here to explain what happened when tested`
+* Fixed nav does not obscure any content.

+**Result** - Both pages opened on PC/laptop, Hudl 2, Nexus 10, Pixel XL, Xiaomi MI9 (Chrome and Firefox) and in Safari on an iMac.
+All features respond correctly, no broken links.
+Toggle sections work and display correctly and hamburger presents as it should.

-**Verdict** - XXXX
+**Verdict** - Pass

 ---

 #### Hero Images

-**Intent** - a full width image relevant to the page content, different for each page.
+**Intent** - a graphic introduction to the page using an image relevant to the page content.
 Primary purpose, to elicit a positive emotional response from the user.
 The image should display correctly on all device sizes.
-The image should display XXX% height on the home page and XXX% on the 404 page to display redirect information.
+The image should display 30% height as the focus should be on the data and the tool.

 * Image fills the viewport as expected depending on page.
 * Resize to mobile/tablet and check that image still displays without distortion.
 * Text remains centered with no overflow at mobile/tablet.

-**Result** - `Text here to explain what happened when tested`
+* Image does not become pixellated on larger screens.

+**Result** - Tested as above on multiple devices.
+Image displays correctly in all tested scenarios.

-**Verdict** - XXXX
+**Verdict** - Pass

 ---